Sega Card: Types

 There are four versions of the card.
 The original My Card was released for Sega's SG-1000 console (SG-1000 and SG-1000 II) and SC-3000 series (SC-3000 and SC-3000H).
-The cards are also compatible with the Tsukuda Original Othello MultiVision, an SG-1000 clone and the SG-1000-compatible Pioneer SD-G5 peripheral.
+The cards are also compatible with the Tsukuda Original Othello Multivision, a licensed SG-1000 console and the SG-1000-compatible Pioneer SD-G5 peripheral.

 The second version of the card was for the Sega's Japan-only Mark III.
 The Mark III is also backward compatible with SG-1000 My Cards.
 The third version of the card, called the "Sega Card" was released for the Master System, the international version of the Mark III.
 The Power Base Converter has a card slot allowing for use of the cards on the Mega Drive/Genesis.

 The final version of the format was the My Card EP, a rewritable version that was test marketed only in Japan.

 SG-1000 My Card

 The Card Catcher peripheral allows for use of the cards with the SG-1000.
-A limited edition version of the Card Catcher is bundled with two games, Zoom 909 and Dragon Wang.
+A limited edition version of the Card Catcher was bundled with two games, Zoom 909 and Dragon Wang.
 The games were also sold separately from the Card Catcher and allowed players to send away for a free adapter at the time.

-The original SG-1000 models (SG-1000 and SG-1000 II) and the SC-3000 series (SC-3000 and SC-3000H), along with compatible hardware (the Othello Multivision Series and the Pioneer SD-G5) do not have built-in card slots, as they were released before the original My Card.
+The original SG-1000 models (SG-1000 and SG-1000 II) and the SC-3000 series (SC-3000 and SC-3000H), along with compatible hardware (the Othello Multivision series and the Pioneer SD-G5) do not have built-in card slots, as they were released before the original My Card.
 Instead, they require the Card Catcher to be placed in the cartridge slot to use card-based games.

 Card releases are distinguished from cartridge releases by their part numbers.
 Standard SG-1000 releases sport a 4-digit number, G-10XX, with a unique two-digit number at the end.
 Card releases only have a two digit number, C-XX.
 The numbering from the cartridge releases was continued with the card releases though, with subsequent card releases being given two-digit numbers that are higher than those from cartridge releases.
 Games released both on cartridges and cards retain the unique two digit number with the "10" removed from the part number (e.g. The cartridge version of Golf Champion is given the number G-1005 while the My Card release was given the number C-05).

-The successor to the SG-1000, the Sega Mark III was released in October 1985 and is backward compatible with both SG-1000 cartridges and My Cards.
-The subsequent international version of the Mark III, the Master System retains compatibility with My Card software, though Japanese software is incompatible on non-Japanese hardware.
+The successor to the SG-1000, the Sega Mark III was released in October 1985 and was backward compatible with both SG-1000 cartridges and My Cards.
+The subsequent international version of the Mark III, the Master System retained compatibility with My Card software, though Japanese software is incompatible on non-Japanese hardware.
 However, the Power Base Converter, which allows Master System software to be run on Sega's Mega Drive/Genesis only retains compatibility with Mark III/Master System My Cards.

-In New Zealand, Grandstand Leisure Limited released both the Card Catcher and the following My Card games: